jonwolski/cryptopals/README.md

 >
 > This is a different way to learn about crypto than taking a class or reading a book.
 We give you problems to solve.
 They're derived from weaknesses in real-world systems and modern cryptographic constructions.
 We give you enough info to learn about the underlying crypto concepts yourself.
 When you're finished, you'll not only have learned a good deal about how cryptosystems are built, but you'll also understand how they're attacked.

-Challenges 1 & 2 can be run with `cargo test`
+Challenges are run with `cargo test`

-Challenge 3 can be run with `cargo run --bin challenge3`